mojocatgames/ffmpeg-experiment/README.md

 This proof of concept has only been tested on my Acer 3810T running Ubuntu 11.04.

-It uses ffmpeg settings that are slower, but produce higher quality.
+It uses ffmpeg settings that lean towards slower / higher quality.
+Tweaks will probably be necessary for large scale processing.

 Much credit owed to FakeOutdoorsman from [this thread](http://ubuntuforums.org/showthread.php?t=786095).

 #Installation

 ###1.
 Uninstall existing ffmpeg and libraries, then download the latest.
-We're starting clean.
+We're starting from scratch.

 ```sh
 sudo apt-get remove ffmpeg x264 libx264-dev libvpx-dev